Frequently Asked Questions

 How long do you store data and who is responsible?

-As a provider of the service, we can ensure, that the hash codes will be stored for at least seven years.
+As a provider of the service, we ensure, that the hash codes will be stored for at least seven years after registration.

 According to Austrian Digital Signature Law, our timestamp provider A-cert has to keep track timestamps for 35 years.